Edwinguty2/Challenge_3/README.md

    Scenarios were recreated to mimic variations in water levels and typical rural environmental conditions.

 ---

-## Challenges Faced During Project Development
-1. **Limited Testing Time:**
-   Sensors were available for lab use only for 2 hours, which significantly restricted testing time.

-2. **Holiday Impact:**
-   The testing schedule was further affected by a holiday on Monday, reducing the opportunity to conduct tests under real conditions.

-3. **Logistical Limitations:**
-   Coordination and planning of the tests were impacted by restrictions in lab availability and access.

 ## Contributors
 - **Edwin Alejandro Gutierrez Rodriguez**